Kim Eslinger

 What's Happening Next Week?

-• Beginning Friday, May 13, crews will begin roadway reconstruction on the south half of the roadway between 2nd Ave.
+• Concrete, curb and gutter, and concrete pavement construction will occur on the south side of the roadway between 2nd Ave.
 N and 1st Ave.
-N. Local access will be maintained on the north side of the roadway.
+N.

 *Please note that the construction schedules are subject to change due to weather and other unforeseen circumstances.